englekk/handbook-docs/Fuse/13 - Fuse Troubleshooting Guide.md

 - If that did not help, please try logging out of and back in to Windows / OS X.
 - If that did not help, please try to reboot your computer.

-### Symptom
+### Preview - Failed to connect

-- While previewing on an iOS or Android device, you get the message "Failed to connect"
+While previewing on an iOS or Android device, you get the message "Failed to connect"

-### Solution
+#### Solution
 - Make sure your device has WiFi enabled
 - Make sure your device is connected to the same WiFi as the computer running Fuse
 - If your computer is running a firewall (such as Windows Firewall), make sure Fuse is allowed to accept incoming connections